 We work hard to make sure that we deliver an excellent service to you.
 We back this up with service guarantees and payments to you if we fail to meet the required standard.
-You can find the amount that we'll pay you and the number of working days within which you can expect to receive a payment by looking at the information below and the tables at the end of this section.
-We also publish an outline of the standards and associated payments on the back of our bills.
+You can find the amount that we'll pay you and the number of working days within which you can expect to receive a payment by looking at the information below and the tables at the end of this section (Section 9.8 explains how we will pay our Non-Household customers) We also publish an outline of the standards and associated payments on the back of our bills.
 Some of our guarantees are set by law but we also have our own guarantees to make sure that we focus on services which you have told us you value most.
 All of our guarantees are listed below.